" How about that.

 Vincent Van Gogh and Georgia O'Keefe were outsiders.

 Neither did Robin Williams, Oprah Winfrey, Nelson Mandela, Frida Kahlo, Mark Zuckerberg, Mother Teresa, Eckhart Tolle.

-These people didn’t just play the rebel by changing their appearance or behaving wildly (maybe Williams did just a tad.)
+These people didn’t just play the rebel by changing their appearance or behaving wildly, although maybe Williams did, just a tad.